 2. Avoid night markets & tourist traps

 I love the atmosphere of a good night market, but it’s not where I choose to do my souvenir shopping.
 In Southeast Asia particularly, night markets have become the domain of tourists and are often overflowing with cheap, mass-produced ‘stuff’.
-Even supposedly authentic markets such as the iconic Bac Ha in Northern Vietnam have lost much of their authenticity in recent years.

 If you’ve travelled around Vietnam by bus, you’ll know it’s customary to stop at ‘souvenir shops’ on the highway from Hanoi to Halong Bay, for example.
 Again, these are usually tourist traps.